leifkemp2-bjss/golang-academy/README.md

 # Leif's Go Academy Work
-This is my attempt at the BJSS Go Academy, it is split into 3 different sections:
+This is my attempt at the BJSS Go Academy, based on the Kepler version of the exercise.
+There are 4 different sections:
 - Hello Go, this is just a quick Hello World script I wrote as my first code in Go.
 - Assignments, this is where assignments 1 to 10 can be found
 - To Do App, this is the To Do application, with the CLI and Web App
+- Thread Safe Test, this is a test at writing a server that could concurrently handle requests in a thread safe manner

 ## Running each application
 ### Assignments